This is the most comprehensive guide to practical information in Iceland.

 We have gathered all the domestic public transportation information into one place, from city transportation to domestic airlines and ferries.
 You can check the maps, timetables, schedules, plan your trips and get other information.

 Detailed information with an attached PDF document of domestic public transportation for the whole country.

 Air Iceland Connect:

-Air Iceland Connect flies to five destinations within Iceland, from Reykjavík and Keflavík International Airport:
+Air Iceland Connect flies to three destinations within Iceland from Reykjavík and in winter also connects Akureyri to Keflavík International Airport:

 |Reykjavík||<>||Akureyri / Egilsstaðir / Ísafjörður|

 In Akureyri Air Iceland Connect is in cooperation with Norlandair which flies to three destinations: